python-semver/python-semver/docs/usage.rst

 Knowing the Implemented semver.org Version
 ------------------------------------------

-The semver.org page is the authorative specification of how semantical versioning is definied.
+The semver.org page is the authoritative specification of how semantic versioning is defined.
-To know which version of semver.org is implemented in the semver libary, use the following constant::
+To know which version of semver.org is implemented in the semver library, use the following constant::

    >>> semver.SEMVER_SPEC_VERSION